-The Board recognizes that additional investment needs will be identified by pre-authorization planning studies currently underway.
+The Board recognizes that additional investment needs will be identified by preauthorization planning studies currently underway.
 Many of these studies are evaluating solutions to significant problems of capacity, condition, and environmental compliance.
 The Board also notes that as these studies are completed, integration of the resulting projects into design and construction priorities will be required.
 The Board's evaluation and comments related to individual studies follows:

-PRIORITY 1: Upper Mississippi and Illinois Navigation, Illinois, Iowa, Minnesota, Missouri, and Wisconsin.
+PRIORITY 1: Upper Mississippi River and Illinois Waterway Navigation, Illinois, Iowa, Minnesota, Missouri, and Wisconsin.
 The study began in 1990 with the Reconnaissance phase on each waterway that was completed in 1993.
-The Feasibility phase began in April 1993 and is scheduled for completion in December 1999.
+The Feasibility phase began in April 1993 and is scheduled for completion in December 2000.
 The system study is being jointly conducted by the Rock Island, St. Paul and St. Louis Districts of the Mississippi Valley Division.
-The Study addresses the need for navigation capacity expansion along the Mississippi River, including 29 locks and dams, between Minneapolis-St. Paul and the Ohio River and along the Illinois Waterway, including eight locks and dams, between Chicago and the Great Lakes and the Mississippi River above Melvin Price Locks A systems approach has been adopted to examine existing engineering, economic, environmental and social parameters, and to determine system investment needs, including the mitigation of environmental impacts.
-The system's principal problems are, (1)

-delays to commercial traffic at locks upstream of Melvin Price Locks and Dam due to limited lockage capacity and increasing traffic, and (2) system congestion resulting in competition and conflict between recreational and commercial users.
+The study addresses the need for navigation capacity expansion along the Mississippi River, including 29 locks and dams, between Minneapolis-St. Paul and the Ohio River and along the Illinois Waterway, including eight locks and dams, between Chicago and the Great Lakes and the Mississippi River above Melvin Price Locks and Dam.
+A systems approach has been adopted to examine existing engineering, economic, environmental and social parameters, and to determine system investment needs, including the mitigation of environmental impacts.
+The system's principal problems are, (1) delays to commercial traffic at locks upstream of Melvin Price Locks and Dam due to limited lockage capacity and increasing traffic, and (2) system congestion resulting in competition and conflict between recreational and commercial users.
 The 600-foot locks on both waterways routinely handle 1200-foot tows in costly and time consuming lock operations.

-1999 Estimated Cost: The total estimated study cost is \$53.43 million with \$5.7 million requested for FY 1999 to continue the Feasibility phase and general engineering work on the NED plan, and \$3.03 million remaining to be expended after FY 1999.
+2000 Estimated Cost: The total estimated study cost is \$59.98 million with \$6.7 million requested for FY 2000 to continue the Feasibility phase and general engineering work on the NED plan, and \$1.99 million necessary after FY 2000.

-Recommendations: The Board strongly believes adequate funding should be appropriated to complete all necessary elements of this study as soon as possible.
+Recommendations: The Board is concerned about the delay in completing this study and strongly recommends adequate funding be appropriated to complete all necessary elements of this study as soon as possible.
 The future navigation needs of this waterway segment must be determined immediately so that design and construction of needed replacement facilities can be initiated.
-Furthermore, the Board recommends that the Corps pursue authorization for the construction of new 1200 foot locks at Locks and Dams 25, 24, 22, 21 and 20 on the Mississippi River.
+Furthermore, the Board recommends that the U.S. Army Corps of Engineers pursue authorization for the construction of new 1200-foot locks at Locks and Dams No.s 25, 24, 22, 21 and 20 on the Mississippi River.

-PRIORITY 2: Intracoastal Waterway Locks, Louisiana. study is being conducted of seven Intracoastal Waterway Locks in southern Louisiana, between the Mississippi River and the Sabine The purpose of this comprehensive system analysis is to determine if the seven GIWW locks should be replaced or if additional locks should be constructed.
+PRIORITY 2: Intracoastal Waterway Locks, Louisiana.
+A study is being conducted of seven Intracoastal Waterway Locks in southern Louisiana, between the Mississippi River and the Sabine River.
+The purpose of this comprehensive system analysis is to determine if the seven

+GIWW locks should be replaced or if additional locks should be constructed.
 Results of the Reconnaissance phase completed in January 1993 indicate that there are immediate needs for capacity increases at Bayou Sorrel and Calcasieu Locks and determined that all the locks are structurally sound, but experience significant delays due to restrictive dimensions.
 The Feasibility phase began in June 1995 and is addressing capacity needs at Bayou Sorrel only.
-Sorrel is being expedited because it has the most immediate need for additional capacity and needs to be replaced for flood control purposes as well.
+Bayou Sorrel is being expedited because it has the most immediate need for additional capacity and needs to be replaced for flood control purposes as well.
 The Board supports continuing the lock system evaluation.
 However, Bayou Sorrel represents a near-term opportunity for cost-effectively addressing both flood damage reduction and navigation needs.